 The AJR Student Association is a student-organized, student-run body that is dedicated to enhancing the students experience at AJR.
-An integral part of AJR, the Student Association is comprised of both rabbinical and cantorial students, reflecting the Academy’s pluralistic vision that rabbis and cantors are equal partners in spiritual leadership.
+An integral part of AJR, the Student Association is comprised of graduate, rabbinical and cantorial students.
 The Student Association is recognized by the Administration as the students representative within the AJR community.
 As such, the Student Association nominates one student to serve as the student representative on the Board of Trustees (Sally Shore-Wittenberg).
-In addition, one cantorial and one rabbinical student serve as liaisons from the student association to the administration, to raise issues generated by the student body regarding their experience at AJR.
-This year’s liaisons are Jerry Blum (cantorial) and Aaron Marsh (rabbinic).
+In addition, two students serve as liaisons from the student association to the administration, to raise issues generated by the student body regarding their experience at AJR.
+This year’s liaisons are Jerry Blum and Aaron Marsh.

 The Student Association, which meets monthly on rotating days of the week from 1:00-1:30 p.m., is governed by a slate of officers and committee chairs, drawn from both the cantorial and rabbinical programs, who are elected at its April meeting.
 In order to further the activities of the Association, each student is asked to pay annual dues at the beginning of the fall semester.
 These dues allow the Student Association, among other things, to co-sponsor the Hannukah party and the Purimspiel, to provide bottled water, disposable cups, teas, coffee, etc. and a photocopy machine for the students use in the lounge, to make a gift to the school honoring the name(s) of the person(s) receiving the Student Service Award, as voted by the Association, and to purchase kanfot for each member of the ordination class.
 An additional small charge is levied for the annual use of lockers (see Geoffrey Brown), which were purchased by the Association.